William Monty Simmons

 (864) 430 - 9371

-Prior to attending law school, Monty worked over ten years as an electrical engineer for IBM, NCR, and AT&T. In 1983, Monty helped design the IBM PC, one of the world’s first personal computers and an IBM intranet used for IBM employee internal communications (pre-Internet network).
-While at AT&T GIS Monty help design laptop computers and one of the world's first pen-based and touch screen based products - the fundamental technologies used in today's smartphones.
-While at NCR and AT&T Monty worked as a global compliance engineer traveling around the world obtaining worldwide electromagnetic compatibility compliance certifications for computing technology.
+Before attending law school, Monty worked over ten years as an electrical engineer for IBM, NCR, and AT&T. In 1983, Monty helped design the IBM PC, one of the world’s first personal computers and an IBM intranet used for IBM employee internal communications (pre-Internet network).
+While at AT&T GIS, Monty help design laptop computers and one of the world's first pen-based and touchscreen-based products - the fundamental technologies used in today's smartphones.
+While at NCR and AT&T, Monty worked as a global compliance engineer traveling around the world, obtaining worldwide electromagnetic compatibility compliance certifications for computing technology.

 In 1994, during law school, Monty was a founding partner of Compliance Test Laboratories (CTL).
-Monty designed and installed a multi-million dollar test facility for testing electronic devices to verify compliance to global electromagnetic compatibility (EMC) standards.
-Such test facility included the worlds first ferrite based anechoic chamber certified by the FCC.
+Monty designed and installed a multi-million dollar test facility for testing electronic devices to verify compliance with global electromagnetic compatibility (EMC) standards.
+Such test facility included the world's first ferrite based anechoic chamber certified by the FCC.

 Monty Simmons is an electrical engineer and holds several patents for his electronic-based inventions;

 Monty is a published author and received a Technology Authors Award while at NCR for publishing a work on anechoic chambers; and

 Monty has received various other awards for the development of intellectual properties.

 Hiking and Survival;